adityaathalye/clojure-multiproject-example-private/README.md

 of the multi-project***, and use explicit command-line options to broaden or narrow scope of the command / REPL to the part(s) of the multi-project that I want to target.
-This helps me keep a simple mental model of managing the whole or the part of the multi-project.
+This helps me keep a simple mental model of managing the whole or the part of the multi-project, that can show up legibly in my shell's history / project logs / docs etc. (hopefully the [Usage](#usage) examples will make this clear).

 # Requirements